Orthopedic Specialists in Taunton, MA

 - Acute injuries, such as ankle sprains, muscle strains, knee and shoulder injuries and fractures

-Morton’s Chief of Orthopedics also works as the team physician for Taunton High School and Coyle Cassidy High School in Taunton, providing medical coverage for the schools’ athletes throughout the season.
+Morton’s Chief of Orthopedics also works as the team physician for Taunton High School, providing medical coverage for athletes throughout the season.
 He is also the team physician for Boston College Athletics and the U.S. National Hospital Team - Under 18.

 Mako™ Partial Knee

 An alternative to traditional knee replacement surgery, Mako is an innovative robotic-assisted surgery changing the way surgeons help patients with early- to mid-stage osteoarthritis restore range of motion, reduce or eliminate joint pain, and return quickly to their daily lives.